Tahoe South Press Releases

 Tahoe South Soaks Up Summer 2017 with Swimming, Spokes, Suds, Sun, and Star-Studded Shows

-March 28, 2017 (SOUTH LAKE TAHOE, Calif./Nev.) – Tahoe’s national treasure – the lake – is filled to capacity after a record-breaking winter, and ready to provide visitors gallons of recreational opportunities and special events this summer.
-South Shore’s popular season includes heart-pounding athletic competitions, celebrity golf action, firework displays, blockbuster concerts, and craft brewery events all on-tap. (www.tahoesouth.com)
+April 2017 (SOUTH LAKE TAHOE, Calif./Nev.) – Tahoe’s national treasure – the lake – is filled to capacity after a record-breaking winter, and ready to provide visitors gallons of recreational opportunities and special events this summer.
+South Shore’s most popular season includes heart-pounding athletic competitions, celebrity golf action, July 4th fireworks, blockbuster concerts, and craft brewery events all on-tap. (www.tahoesouth.com)

-Celebrated as one of the biggest and best July 4 fireworks shows in the nation, “Lights on the Lake” will light up the night with a spectacular sky rocket array of red, white and blue streams synchronized to top rock/pop hits and patriotic favorites.
-The show has been noted as one of the country’s best displays in prominent travel publications including CNN, Budget Travel, USA TODAY and NBC’s Today Show.
+Celebrated as one of the best July 4th fireworks shows in the nation attracting an estimated 100,000, “Lights on the Lake” is a spectacular array of red, white and blue pyrotechnics synchronized to top rock/pop hits and patriotic favorites.
+This show will be the summer season’s exclusive fireworks performance and has been rated one of the country’s best displays in prominent travel outlets including CNN, Budget Travel, USA TODAY and NBC’s Today Show.
 Choice viewing spots are South Shore’s sandy beaches and aboard boats including paddlewheeler cruise, private charter companies or renting a vessel.
-The music will broadcast on local radio stations KRLT-FM 93.9 and KOWL-AM 1490.
-Labor Day will bring a second fireworks show during the holiday weekend on Sept.
-3.
+The music will be simulcast on local radio stations.

 SUDS, STUDS & SIPS